 Daniel helps clients unleash their full potential to create value for all stakeholders.
-He is a Principal at Kotter responsible for leading strategy execution and change initiatives with clients across industries, including aerospace, financial services, healthcare, and technology.
+He is a Director at Kotter responsible for leading strategy execution and change initiatives with clients across industries, including aerospace, financial services, healthcare, and technology.
 Prior to joining Kotter, Daniel was a Partner at Schaffer Consulting where he supported organizations to accelerate progress towards growth and transformation goals.
 He writes about leadership, innovation, and culture for Harvard Business Review, Forbes, and Chief Executive Magazine, among others.

 Daniel believes in the power of business to elevate humanity.
 He serves as the Co-Chair of the Board of Conscious Capitalism NYC and is a member of the Advisory Council of the Fund for Public Housing.
 He holds an MA in Industrial/Organizational Psychology from New York University, MS in Bilingual Elementary Education from City College of New York, and BA in Political Science from University of Michigan.